Sechelt (steamboat): Sooke harbor route

 Sooke was a town with a sheltered small harbor near the southern end of Vancouver Island, and the route there from Victoria required Sechelt to cross the eastern part of the Strait of Juan de Fuca, a notoriously dangerous body of water, which had in 1904 claimed the then-new steamboat Clallam, a much larger, newer, and stronger-built vessel than Sechelt.
 Clallams sinking in nearly the same waters was well known in shipping circles and there was talk that Sechelt was not fit for the route.
 The vessel ran in the narrow passage between Race Rocks Lighthouse and the mainland, which was often hazardous in any conditions, but particularly on an ebb tide.
 As a condition of her insurance, just before James and Jarvis bought the vessel, her underwriters had required a thorough overhaul out of the water, which cost $6,000, the entire vessel having an insured value of $9,000.

 First run to Sooke

 On her first trip to Sooke, on March 1, 1911, Sechelt carried only four passengers and two tons of freight.
 The weather was good and all went well.
 On her return on March 2, she was laid up for some alteration work to her cabins.
-Also, it appears that she had lost a propeller blade on the trip to Sooke.
-Although in theory Captain Stromgren was the "regular master" of Sechelt, in fact he made only one trip in Sechelt–this first one–and, due in part to Stromgren's illness, James made 18 trips on the Sooke run in Sechelt.
+It also appears that she had lost a propeller blade on the trip to Sooke.
+Although in theory Captain Stromgren was the "regular master" of Sechelt, he in fact only made one trip in Sechelt–this first run–and, due in part to Stromgren's illness, James made 18 trips on the Sooke run in Sechelt.